AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

     nn.LeakyReLU(),
 ```

-It including two convolution operations.
+It includes two convolution operations.

 **Down Sampling Kernel:**

-As for downsampling kernel, we replaced conditional pooling layer to convolutional layer with stride equaling to 2, which means the shape will be shrunk to $\frac{1}{2}$ while remaining the same channels.
+As for downsampling kernel, we replace conditional pooling layer to convolutional layer with stride equaling to 2, which means the shape will be shrunk to $\frac{1}{2}$ while remaining the same channels.

 ```python
 self.Down = nn.Sequential(